 Also see . . .
 Great Smoky Mountains National Park.
 National Park Service (Submitted on August 18, 2017.)

 Credits.
 This page was last revised on August 18, 2017.
-This page originally submitted on August 18, 2017, by Sandra Hughes of Killen, Usa.
-This page has been viewed 249 times since then.
-Photos: 1, 2, 3, 4. submitted on August 18, 2017, by Sandra Hughes of Killen, Usa. • Bernard Fisher was the editor who published this page.
+It was originally submitted on August 18, 2017, by Sandra Hughes Tidwell of Killen, Alabama, USA.
+This page has been viewed 280 times since then.
+Photos: 1, 2, 3, 4. submitted on August 18, 2017, by Sandra Hughes Tidwell of Killen, Alabama, USA. • Bernard Fisher was the editor who published this page.